vgXhc/ntdr/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a patch release, which fixes a new breaking bug.
+* This is a patch release, which updates documentation

 ## revdepcheck results